quocviethere/quocviethere.github.io/AIO2023/notes/knn/knn-warmup.md

-# Introduciton to KNN and Entropy
+# Introduction to KNN and Entropy

 Instructor: Dr. Vinh